 Despite the fact that the environment is also important for the perception of the game – it sets the atmosphere and a sense of the virtual world – it is the heroes who remain the main memorable factor.
 The visual appeal of the characters, their main features, habits, motivation and moral principles – during the game, gamers consciously or not identifies themselves with their characters and for a while become integral with them.
 Therefore, in order for a character to be worthy of being projected onto the player’s personality, artists put an abyss of effort into the creation of each of them.

+How to make 3D models for games?
 It all starts with an idea, collecting references and creating concept art.

 Creating a Concept Art

 When the idea is framed in words and the necessary references are collected, the concept artists come into play.
 They are the guides from the world of words to the world of visualization: their main task is to give the primary look to future game characters and set the tone for their further development.